Donovan Peoples-Jones Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Recent Performances

-- Against the Packers last week, Peoples-Jones was targeted six times and picked up five yards on one reception.
+- In last week's matchup with the Packers, Peoples-Jones hauled in one pass for five yards while being targeted six times.

-- Peoples-Jones' stat line over his last three games shows 10 grabs for 143 yards.
-He put up 47.7 receiving yards per game and was targeted 21 times.
+- During his last three games, Peoples-Jones has caught 10 passes on 21 targets for 143 yards, averaging 47.7 yards per game.

 Peoples-Jones' Cleveland Teammates